 Judas “knew this place, because Jesus had often gone there with his disciples” John 18:2.

 …Jesus defeated evil by his death and resurrection.
 Then he ascended to heaven and sent his holy spirit to continue his campaign through us.
 It can be exhausting to stand for love and righteousness in this evil age so let’s follow Jesus’ lead and make time for refreshment in the pleasures of earth.

 What beautiful spots inspire you?
 What activity energizes you?
 Where is your garden?”

 Culled from our daily journey Annual edition, volume 7

 Is Guilt evil?
-I often told some people I had the opportuniy to teach a while back that the devil is out to get you away from God.
+I often repeated to some people I had the opportunity to teach a while back that the devil is out to get you away from God.
 He employs any means at his disposal.
 If envy won’t work this time, he goes for guilt.
 Guilt that you were envious yesterday or whatnot.

 That’s where he traps many.
 We don’t often list that guilt is a strategy of the devil but it is.

 It disconnects us from the father.
 It makes it tougher to pick up and reconcile with God after we sin.